-Hot dip galvanizing provides a robust protective finish and minimises site work and ongoing maintenance.
+HDG provides a robust protective finish and minimises site work and ongoing maintenance.
 Its robustness and ability to withstand 'rough' handling also provides security during transport that reduces or eliminates the requirement for final dressing and touch up on site to maintain corrosion protection integrity prior to erection and installation - a significant factor when dealing with the remoteness of many Australian locations.
-Hot dip galvanizing and steel combine to produce a cost-effective sustainable building material that is totally recyclable and which is proven through a long list of successful local case studies, along with the independently accredited EPD.
+HDG coatings and steel combine to produce a cost-effective sustainable building material that supports the circular economy, with many items able to be reused without additional costs.
+All galvanized steel is 100% recyclable without loss of properties.